shahinam2/AWS-DevOps-Projects/04_Recipe_Sharing_App/README.md

 <img src="readme-files/r53-alb.png" alt="ALB Config" width="600"/>

 Congratulations!
 You have successfully deployed the recipe sharing application using AWS CloudFormation.
 You can now access the application using the domain name you registered and configured in Route 53.

+---
+### Notes
+- This project is a demonstration of how to deploy a recipe sharing application using AWS services.
+It is not intended for production use and should be used for educational purposes only.
+The code and resources provided in this project are provided "as is" without warranty of any kind, either express or implied. **Use it at your own risk**.
+- To make the process of updating the app its better to implement a **CI/CD pipeline**.
+- For better **observability and monitoring**, you can integrate AWS CloudWatch or any preferred solution to monitor the application and set up alarms for any issues that may arise.
+- For better security, you can implement **AWS WAF** (Web Application Firewall) to protect your application from common web exploits and bots.
+- This project is an enhanced version of the **AWS Cloud Projects** book, Chapter 3 by **Ivo Pinto & Pedro Santos**.
+You can find the book [here](https://www.packtpub.com/en-us/product/aws-cloud-projects-9781835889282).